-Sister Bernice went to Rwanda after the genocide to do trauma healing with Irish missioners who were there and she debriefed and counseled Peace Corps and Catholic Relief Services personnel as they left Rwanda.
-Sister Bernice witnessed a group of widows, survivors of the genocide in Rwanda, come together with their memories of terror and loss to support and assist other widows like themselves regardless of ethnic identity.
+Sister Bernice went to Rwanda after the genocide to provide trauma healing with Irish missioners who were there and she debriefed and counseled Peace Corps and Catholic Relief Services personnel as they left Rwanda.
+Sister Bernice witnessed a group of widows, survivors of the genocide in Rwanda, come together with their memories of terror and loss to support and assist other widows like themselves, regardless of ethnic identity.
 She commented: “These women seek to build on their similarities, their common loss and shared concern for their children.”

 In 2005, Sister Bernice facilitated the General Chapter of the Mill Hill Missionaries in Nairobi.
 In 2006, she co-facilitated the Congregational Chapter of the Sisters of Mercy in Ireland, and in 2007, she co-facilitated the provincial chapters of their four Irish provinces.
-Her ministry includes individual and group counseling sessions, facilitation for religious and other groups and availability for crisis intervention and response.
+Her ministry included individual and group counseling sessions, facilitation for religious and other groups and availability for crisis intervention and response.

 Of her decades of experience in Africa, Sister Bernice said, “A special gift the African people offer to the rest of our world is their ability to value relationships.”